Quantum phase transition of the Jaynes-Cummings model: Manipulation of quantum phases

-In order to investigate the ground state of the system in different regimes, we study the average cavity-photon number of the ground state as the order parameter.
-For superradiant phase with ground state $\vert n,-\rangle$, it is given by
+To investigate the ground state of the system in different regimes, we study the average cavity-photon number of the ground state as the order parameter.
+For the super-radiant phase with ground state $\vert n,-\rangle$, it is given by